-School districts around the province were scrambling in recent weeks to fill hundreds of teaching positions, in large part due to the Supreme Court ruling to restore class sizes to 2002 levels.
+School districts around the province were scrambling in recent weeks to fill hundreds of teaching positions, in large part due to the Supreme Court ruling to restore class s to 2002 levels.

 In the spring, many of these districts conducted a lot of outreach to find new teachers, including visiting teaching training programs in provinces all over Canada, Hansman said.

 Surrey Schools visited Quebec to look for French Immersion teachers, while the school district in Williams Lake visited Ontario in their search for teachers.

 "Outreach is one thing, but then you have to entice enough people to actually come here, apply for jobs, and then stay," he said.

 "There's the short-term need, but then this is going to continue to be an issue on a long-term basis and so we want to see some concrete solutions [from the province]."

 Hansman also said that over the last year many school districts experienced difficulties by not having enough teachers on call.

 "So we need people to fill those contract positions and to have enough teachers teaching on call to do the day-to-day absences."

 The provincial government has already committed some funding to attract teachers to the province.

 Last month, the Ministry of Education said they are spending $2 million for a Rural and Remote Workforce Sustainability Fund that includes incentives for teachers moving to rural areas, along with hiring initiatives that look outside of B.C.